ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 or misleading rate limit.

-The recipient of a throughput advice signal therefore cannot guarantee that the signal was generated by an on-path network element.
-However, the capabilities required of an off-path attacker are substantially similar to those of on path elements.
+The recipient of a throughput advice signal therefore cannot guarantee that the signal was generated by an on-path SCONE Network element.
+However, the capabilities required of an off-path attacker are substantially similar to those of on path network elements.

 The actual value of the throughput advice signal is not authenticated.
 Any signal might be incorrectly set in order to encourage endpoints to behave in ways that